TaylorJadin/jadin.me/content/posts/2023/06/blog-to-do-list/index.md

 I've got a whole list of improvements I want to make to this site coming off of Reclaim Open.

 This blog is a static site made with [hugo](https://gohugo.io/) and of course hosted on Reclaim Hosting.
-If you are curious about how it's made, I've done a stream and accompanying blog post about it:
+If you are curious about how it works, I've done a stream and accompanying blog post about it:

 [My Hugo setup and how this blog works](https://jadin.me/my-hugo-setup/)